Dwivedi-03/Dwivedi-03/README.md

 - [EE-Explore Events](): An Event Management System.

 ## 👨‍💻 Projects
-- [KrishiCare]() - A Farmer Information System with farmer managemnet, laboratory management, soil health report generation and other functionalities.
+- [KrishiCare]() - A Farmer Information System with farmer management, laboratory management, soil health report generation and other functionalities.

 ## 📚 Education
 - Pursing My Bechelor's of Computer Application At [UCCC & SPBCBA & SDHGCBCA & IT College](https://udhnacollege.ac.in/Home.php)